Dreeseaw/BaseballNodes/README.md

 # Baseball Nodes
 Using data from baseball-reference.com to anaylze baseball game outcomes in real time.
-Written in Python 3.6, still in developement so expect bugs.
+Written in Python 3.6, still in developement, so expect bugs.

 To change the database: